Disability insurance, ERISA and state mental health parity laws

 Implications for the future

 This is an extremely complicated area of disability insurance and the law.
-Anyone with questions about mental health coverage under disability insurance should seek immediate help from an experienced ERISA lawyer.
+Anyone with questions about mental health coverage under disability insurance should seek immediate help from an experienced lawyer such as one of our ERISA lawyers in Los Angeles.